carlmylo/docu-rpcs3/pages/espanol/instrumentos/mandos/pc-keyboard.md

 * To bind multiple keys to one button, hold Shift then click on the button you want to assign multiple keys to.
 * **You will need to set the "Stick Multiplier" and "Stick Interpolation" for Left and Right to `0.90` for whammy to function correctly.**
-* To play Guitar/Bass/Keys parts on a Controller (Padtar), you will need Rock Band 3 Deluxe.
+* Necesitas Rock Band 3 Deluxe si quieres tocar guitarra/bajo/teclado/batería con mando (Padtar)

 ## Bindings: